NYULibraries/dlts-enm/README.md

 #### Deploy site

-There is a deploy script that can generate the full website and copy to dev, stage, or prod web servers.
-The easiest way to use it is to run the wrapper script that prompts for whether the generate the full site and also prompts for the server username and password, then generates the site (if requested) and performs the many necessary `rsync` commands using [`expect`](https://core.tcl.tk/expect/index) to automatically the enter user credentials for the bastion and web server hosts.
+There is a deploy script that can generate the full website and copy it to the dev, stage, and prod web servers.
+The easiest way to use it is to run the wrapper script that will prompt for information and then run the deploy script with the proper options and credentials.
+The `rsync` commands are run using [`expect`](https://core.tcl.tk/expect/index) to automatically enter the user credentials for the bastion and web server hosts.

 * `bin/deploy-site_expect.sh dev`
 * `bin/deploy-site_expect.sh stage`